 SSGL15 Candidates may, with the approval of the Board of Studies, transfer credits for courses completed at other institutions at any time during their candidature.
 The number of transferred credits may be recorded in the transcript of the candidate, but the results of courses completed at other institutions shall not be included in the calculation of the GPA.
-The number of credits to be transferred shall not exceed half of the total credits normally required under the degree curricula of the candidates during their candidature at the University.
+The number of credits to be transferred shall not exceed half of the total credits normally required under the degree curricula of the candidates during their candidature at the University, and a minimum of two semesters of study at this University shall be required before a candidate is considered for the award of the degrees of BSocSc(Govt&Laws) and LLB.